1qqru/exocore/_journal/2022-12-thoughts-on-1960s-하녀.md

 ## The housemaid as a catalyst for desire

-## The architecture of the home as a reflection of desires and ambitions
+## Family-making as a reflection of one's own desires and ambitions

 ## The home as a psychological space in The Housemaid